GregGuerin/biomapME/README.md

 ===========================================================
 ## Calling contributors!
 biomapME is open to contributions that add to the basic aim of making biodiversity metrics and mapping for plot-based or presence-only species records available in the R environment.
-Feel free to get in touch or clone the repository, add content, and make a pull request with your changes or additional functions.
+Feel free to get in touch with bug reports, improvement suggestions or ideas for new functionality.
+You can also clone the repository, add content, and make a pull request with your changes or additional functions.
 Accepted contributions need to be fully documented in accompanying help manual ('.Rd' files).
 Significant contributions will be attributed via package co-authorship.

 ==========================================================